bosch-io/iot-things-examples/octopus-hub-things-example/README.md

 ![Adapt Coordinates section](images/createConnectionCoordinates.png)

 * Adapt the Authorization section with the suffix "octopus".
 This subject must be part of the policy attached to your thing.
-Otherwise messages that are received by this connection are not allowed to modify your thing.
+Otherwise, messages received via this connection are not allowed to modify your thing.
-The thing and the policy will be created by a java bootstrapper in this tutorial.
+The thing and the policy will be created by a Java bootstrapper in this tutorial.
 So for the ease of this tutorial please use the suffix "octopus".
-If you insist on using another suffix, you need to adapt the PolicyFactory in the java bootstrapper.
+If you insist on using another suffix, you need to adapt the PolicyFactory in the Java bootstrapper.
 ![Adapt Authorization section](images/createConnectionAuthorization.png)

-* Adapat the Sources section by adding "telemetry/${your-hub-tenant-id}"
+* Adapt the Sources section by adding "telemetry/${your-hub-tenant-id}"
 ![Adapt Sources section](images/createConnectionSources.png)

 * Click on "Test Connection" to verify your connection.
-If the test completes successfully click "Create", if not double check the sections you've adapted.
+If the test completes successfully click "Create", if not double check the sections you have adapted.

 ## Configure the example